rrama08/rrama08.github.io/architecture/arch_sprint.md

 * Creating the product vision statement
 * Define all the user personas of the system
-* Creating a functional decomposition of the system into groups of functions which act as a pre-cursor to the user stories.
+* Create a functional decomposition of the system into groups of functions which act as a pre-cursor to the user stories.
 The functions are broken down to the epic level
 * Understand and group and re-group functions till a sufficiently optimal grouping of functions is achieved
 * Debate initial priority of the functions of the system
+* Debate relevance of functions
 * Discuss the timeline imperatives of when the MVP should be launched.
 This will help in prioritization as well as some architecture discussions on what architecture will be used.

-At the end of day 1 the team should have a complete understanding of the functionality of the system at a feature/epic level.
+At the end of day 1 the team should have a complete understanding of the functionality of the system at a feature/epic level and should have a great start in the process of defining user stories for the system.

 **Output:** A functionally hierarchical view of the system, and an initial skeleton of a product story that describes the purpose and vision of the system.